Reflecting on Lateral Reflections in an Audio Room

 The Near Wall Reflections are Only the Beginning of Your Concerns…

-In addition to side wall reflections, where the sound from the speaker is reflected off the wall to the outside of the speaker, we also have reflections off the opposite wall.
+In addition to lateral reflections, where the sound from the speaker is reflected off the wall to the outside of the speaker, we also have reflections off the opposite wall.

 In this case, we have left speaker information being reflected into the right ear.